-- Explain new arrival protocol – call or text on arrival, wait in vehicle, no visitors in the clinic.
+- Use this patient scripting example to explain the new arrival protocol – call or text on arrival, wait in the vehicle, no visitors in the clinic.

 “To ensure your and our other patients’ safety through social distancing, please call or text us from your vehicle when you arrive for your appointment.
 We will respond, letting you know the next steps.
 Please be aware no visitors are allowed in the clinic at this time, only the patient being treated.
 If you need a companion for health or translation assistance, please let us know, so we can make arrangements.”